Jonathan-hanekom-punchb2b/dnc_checker/README.md

 ```

 ---
-### 4. To allow the Virtual Environment to run without Admin Privileges
+### 4. To allow the Virtual Environment to run without Admin Privileges (Windows only)
 ```bash
 Set-ExecutionPolicy -Scope CurrentUser Bypass
 ```